IBM SDK, Java Technology Edition, Version 6: Current news

 For information about security fixes, see Security Alerts.

 For a list of the IBM fixes included, see IBM SDK, Java Technology Edition, Version 6 fixes.

-To download the latest service refresh, see IBM developer kits.
+To download the last service refresh, see IBM developer kits.

-For information about the daylight saving time changes included in service refreshes and fix pack levels, see Olson time zone updates in the IBM SDK for Java.
+For information about the daylight saving time changes included in service refreshes and fix pack levels, see Olson time zone updates.
 Later updates can by applied using the IBM Time Zone Update Utility for Java (JTZU).